Should Canada and the United States Merge?

 In 1980, Dick Collver, a former leader of Saskatchewan’s Progressive Conservative Party formed the Unionest Party.
-He and another Saskatchewan MPP, Dennis Ham, called for the Western provinces to quit Canada and join the U.S. Nobody took much notice and words like crackpot and hare-brained were used to describe the two men.
+He and another Saskatchewan Member of the Provincial Parliament, Dennis Ham, called for the Western provinces to quit Canada and join the U.S. Nobody took much notice and words like crackpot and hare-brained were used to describe the two men.
 The party fizzled out and Mr. Collver undertook a personal and private secession by retiring to a ranch in Arizona.

 - “Diane Francis on a Canada-US Merger.”
 CBC Radio, September 30, 2013.

 - “American Revolution – Invasion of Canada.”
 D.n.
 Sprague, Canadian Encyclopedia, March 4, 2015.

 - “The Pig War.”
 Ben Johnson, Historic U.K., undated.

 - “Four Out of 10 Americans Support Annexing Canada, Poll Suggests.”
 Michelle Macafee, Canadian Press, October 14, 2002.